mkoura/antithesis/cli/docs/real-world.md

     --max-test-duration 4 \
     --agent-pkh "$ANTI_AGENT_PUBLIC_KEY_HASH"
 ```

+In other words, the identity of the agent for this interface is defined by providing the public key hash from their wallet.

 Now, the interface to the Antithesis instance is ready to be used by requesters.